scipp/scipp/doc/type-erased-prototype.md

   - Do not want to depend on `Poco`.
   - Can we have a `Logger` variable that we simply write to?
     Some sort of wrapper that forwards to the default Mantid logger but does not require the dependency?
+  - Simply redirect `std::cout` using https://en.cppreference.com/w/cpp/io/basic_ios/rdbuf?
+    - How can we have multiple log levels?
+      Filter after the fact based on error/warning/... prefix in message?
+    - Do redirect to buffer that forwards to Python's `logging`, which can do the filtering?

 - Progress reporting, in particular cancellation?
+  - Progress only useful in the GUI, cancellation also in Python.
+    - `numpy` operations (which are also C++ in the backend) cannot be cancelled.
   - Do we need it for the "small" operations defined in this library?
     Is it sufficient to have it for higher-level algorithms?
-    - Cancellation can lead to undefined effects on input workspaces, which would be a good argument to not support it on this level.
+    - Cancellation can lead to undefined effects on input workspaces for in-place operation, which would be a good argument to not support it on this level.
+    - Always passing by value (client can use `std::move`) would avoid the issue, on failure client code would be left with an *empty* `Dataset`, not a *broken* one.
+  - Cancellation could use an (optional) function argument, or be based on a field (`Variable`?) in the `Dataset`?

 Other: